NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 4. Your work experience

-If you have 25 years of experience you may expect to pay less than someone new to their business.
+If you have 25 years of experience in your profession you may expect to pay less than someone new to their field.

-Higher coverage limits offer more financial protection — but they almost always increase the monthly insurance premium.
+Higher coverage limits offer more financial protection — but they almost always increase your monthly insurance premium.
+It’s important to set your coverage limits to give your adequate liability protection at a rate that’s within your budget.

 Note: It’s important to provide the most accurate information about your business when you get a general liability insurance quote.
 This can help to ensure you get the right coverage and avoid delays if you need to process a claim.